"If your compassion does not include yourself, it is incomplete."

 3. Be your own hero of your story

-A colleague just recently told me that he lives and sees his life as being a hero of his own story.
+A fellow just recently told me that he lives and sees his life as being a hero of his own story.
 Even though he experienced challenges, whenever he looks in the mirror, he is proud of what he sees.
 His simple, but powerful perspective really resonated with me.
 It shows so many things, that

 we can be proud of us and our journey, esp. through our personal hardships